- Important Information

 - Built-in Keyhole Plate Safety Straps

-This quick to fit and easy to remove sling is more like a ‘Bosun’s Chair’ than a conventional lifting sling.
-The advantage of this sling is that it is easy to undress patients while in the sling and it saves two unnecessary lifts to put a patient on a bed to undress and dress them.
-It can also be left behind the patient without adverse pressure problems, but as it is such an easy sling to put on and remove, most Carers will remove the sling rather than leave it behind a patient.
+This quick to fit and easy to remove Sling is more like a bosun’s chair than a conventional lifting Sling.
+The advantage of this Sling is that it is easy to undress patients while in the Sling.
+It saves two unnecessary lifts to put a patient on a bed to undress and dress them.
+It can also be left behind the patient without adverse pressure problems, but as it is such an easy Sling to put on and remove, most Carers will remove the Sling rather than leave it behind a patient.

-The sling can pick up from the floor or bed.
-However, as it does not have a head section a Carer should sit the patient up before fitting the sling.
+The Sling can pick up from the floor or bed.
+However, as it does not have a head section, a Carer should sit the patient up before fitting the Sling.
 If the patient is lying down, help support the patient’s head and shoulders until they have been lifted into the sitting position.
-Handles are provided at the back of the sling to help guide patients into chairs.
-Normally however, as the patient is already in a good sitting position, they could be lowered directly into a chair.
+Webbing handles are provided at the back of the Sling to help guide patients into chairs.
+However, as the patient is already in a good sitting position, they could be lowered directly into a chair.
 This is particularly helpful if the chair has positioning inserts.

-See also the RPH Keyhole Access Sling (sold separately), that has Tilt Frame Keyhole Plates and is used for toileting and dressing.
+See also the RPH Keyhole Access Sling, that has Tilt Frame Keyhole Plates and is used for toileting and dressing.